A few facts

 - Filesystem-level encryption

 #5: Malware presents yet another threat: If any computer you use to access your data is infected by spyware, the cleartext (decrypted) data can easily be accessed and transmitted to an exploiter over the Internet.
 Encryption doesn't do a thing for you in this case.
 Your computer security system (or lack thereof) is what has let you down.

 Final worry: Your computer and/or storage devices may be subject to search.
 It may be better to not have your sensitive data with you if you're traveling by air.
 Consider storing your data in the cloud (online in encrypted form) or accessing it over a VPN when you need it.

 - The encryption must not rely on a proprietary cipher (encryption algorithm): It must use a time proven algorithm that has been extensively reviewed by the cryptographic community.
 Examples are AES (Rijndael), Twofish, and Serpent, plus combinations of these used in cascade.
 But that's just the first hurdle.

 - I'm highly skeptical of programs offered by individual programmers, or as a feature of software that has another primary purpose.
 Encryption is naturally intriguing, there are excellent public algorithms available for anyone to use, but inexperienced implementation is almost always fatally flawed.
 In many cases, there are clear warning signs that these programs are not secure at all.

-- Open-source software is a better choice than closed-source software, particularly if the software has been actively used by commercial entities.
+- Open-source encryption software is much better than closed-source software, particularly if the software has been actively used by government and commercial entities.

 My evaluation of Pismo File Mount Audit Package provides a useful example of my approach to vetting encryption solutions.